ltframe/menthol/README_EN.md

 [Englist][1] | [简体中文][2]

 # Menthol
 Menthol is an easy-to-use, easy-to-learn scripting language with a simple syntax and easy development.
-With C / C++, you can quickly develop extension methods.
+With C / C++, you can quickly develop extension methods.about more:[website][7]

 ## Teatures